flutter/website/get-started/setup-flutter.md

 ---
 layout: page
-title: "Get Started: Setup"
+title: "Get Started: Setup Flutter"
-permalink: /get-started/setup/
+permalink: /get-started/setup-flutter/
 ---

 This page describes how to setup your development environment to run Flutter